meuleman/epilogos/README.md

 ## Visualizing a qcat file with the WashU Epigenome Browser

-This section describes how to visualize the qcat result file, using the WashU Epigenome Browser.
+This section describes how to visualize the qcat result file ("epilogos"), using the [WashU Epigenome Browser](https://epigenomegateway.wustl.edu/).

 In broad terms, this can be done by way of:

 1. Setting up a public web server
 2. Indexing the qcat result with tabix
 3. Creating a JSON-formatted *datahub* file specific to the type of epilogos (single or paired group) and your web server
-4. Hosting the tabix and JSON assets on your web server
+4. Copying the tabix and JSON assets to your web server
 5. Loading the WashU browser with your custom datahub

 ### Setting up a web server

 A public-facing web server is a basic requirement for visualizing your qcat data with the WashU browser.
-Your web server makes your qcat-formatted epilogos data available, as well as related metadata about the epilogos track, chromatin states, and other annotation data.
+Your web server will make your qcat-formatted epilogos data available, as well as related metadata about the epilogos track, chromatin states, and other annotation data.

 This web server must be able to serve files via port tcp/80 (http).
 You will need the public-facing static IP address assigned to this web server; in other words, you must be able to access this server through firewalls and outside your local network.

-Your institution or research facility may already offer a basic, public web service, and contacting your local IT help may get you information on this option to get you started, such as where you would store your files and, importantly, the web address of the server.
+Your institution or research facility may already offer a public-facing web service, and contacting your local IT help may get you information on this option to get you started, such as where you would store your files and, importantly, the web address of the server.

-Depending on what is available through your local setup, there are also (fee-based) web hosting services, such as [Dreamhost](https://www.dreamhost.com/) or [Amazon Lightsail](https://lightsail.aws.amazon.com).
+Depending on what is available locally, there are also (fee-based) web hosting services, such as [Dreamhost](https://www.dreamhost.com/) or [Amazon Lightsail](https://lightsail.aws.amazon.com), for instance.
 Management tools for these services are web-based and make configuration easy.

-In the case of Lightsail, for example, you could set up a virtual machine instance running *nginx* (a web server), and then assign a static IP address to that instance.
-Epilogos-related files are copied to this instance in or under `/opt/bitnami/nginx/html` (or similar).
-The contents of this directory are available from a web browser, using the static address that Amazon has assigned the instance.

-For the purposes of this section, we will assume that you have a public-facing web server that is available at `http://192.168.0.1`, and that you are able to copy files to the required directory on this server, so that they are available through this address.
+For the purposes of this section, we will assume that you have a public-facing web server that is available at `http://192.168.0.1` (your actual IP address will be different), and that you are able to copy or upload files to the required directory on this server, so that these files are available through this address.

 ### Preparing tabix-indexed qcat files